-Film Fundraiser for Residents of Gordon Plaza, United Houma Nation
+Film Fundraiser for Residents of Gordon Plaza, United Houma Nation discussion was moderated by Asti Davis, NBEJN Network Manager.

-On May 18, 2022 DSCEJ partnered with the PATOIS Film Collective to host the Southern Premier of Powerlands. a new film about Indigenous Rights and Environmental Justice.
+On May 18, 2022 DSCEJ partnered with the PATOIS Film Collective to host the Southern Premier of Powerlands, a new film about Indigenous Rights and Environmental Justice.

-Benefit took place at the Broad Theater in New Orleans and featured a post-screening discussion with Shannon Rainey, President of Residents of Gordon Plaza, Donny Verdin, Vice Principle Chief, United Houma Nation.
+The Screening and Benefit took place at the Broad Theater in New Orleans and featured a post-screening discussion with Shannon Rainey, President of Residents of Gordon Plaza, Donny Verdin, Vice Principle Chief.
+United Houma Nation.
 Powerlands Director Ivey Camille Manybeads Tso and Powerlands Cinematographer Melisa Cardona.
-The post film discussion was moderated by Asti Davis.
-NBEJN Network Manager.
+The post film